 Leon Hayner, Interim Assistant Vice President for Student Affairs and Dean of Students: “With these programmatic enhancements, Rollins is setting a new standard for liberal arts living and learning.
 The College is committed to delivering an unparalleled 21st-century education to our students while supporting their health and well-being.”

 WPC President, Jeff Forrest says of building student housing projects, “Deadlines are crucial when it concerns construction of student housing projects, ensuring beds are ready for students to move in prior to school starting.
 With due COVID precautions, the start date for school was moved back two weeks - but we were diligent ensuring we met our original due date for the project.”
 He continues, “The year- long project was completed in part while the campus was open to students.
 With student life in full swing, WPC operated in a highly organized fashion to minimize impact to the student experience - by keeping the jobsite safe, initiating phases of installation to detract from clutter, and managing logistics in terms of deliveries and installations.”

 About Winter Park Construction

 Since 1974, WPC has provided general contractor, pre-construction, construction management and renovation services to Central Florida and the southeast United States.
-With over $200M in projects set from completion in 2020, WPC provides employment for 140+ full-time employees and thousands of subcontractor positions.
+With over $200M in projects set for completion in 2020, WPC provides employment for 140+ full-time employees and thousands of subcontractor positions.
 With a portfolio rich in many sectors, in 2020 WPC is focusing on construction projects in student housing, hospitality and senior housing sectors - as well as on major renovation projects.